pratikkumar-mohite/s3-cleaner/README.md

     a.
 Use Prefix, In case you want to delete specific folder
     - Use CLI - `s3-cleaner -p pratikkumar-mohite-aws -r us-east-1 -b pratikkumar-mohite-test -f /prefix/path`
     - Use ENV variable - `export AWS_S3_PREFIX=/prefix/path`
     b.
-Use BucketDelete - If you want to delete the bucket
+Use DeleteBucket - If you want to delete the bucket
     - Use CLI - `s3-cleaner -p pratikkumar-mohite-aws -r us-east-1 -b pratikkumar-mohite-test --delete-bucket`
     - Use ENV variable - `export AWS_S3_DELETE_BUCKET=true`
+    c.
+Use ListObjects - If you want to list the bucket objects
+    - Use CLI - `s3-cleaner -p pratikkumar-mohite-aws -r us-east-1 -b pratikkumar-mohite-test --list-objects`
+    - Use ENV variable - `export AWS_S3_LIST_OBJECTS=true`

 ![Usage](docs/gif/s3-cleaner-usage.gif)